nathanshammah/piqs/README.md

 L = system.liouvillian()
 steady_state = steadystate(L)
 ```
-For more details and examples on the use of *PIQS* see the notebook repository.
+For more details and examples on the use of *PIQS* see the doc/notebook folder.

 ## License